hywel/hywel.github.io/_posts/2015-02-19-tufte-style-jekyll-blog.md

 As an example of alternative table styles, academic publications written in <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> often rely on the ```booktabs``` package to produce clean, clear tables.
 Similar results can be achieved in Tufte CSS with the ```booktabs``` class, as demonstrated in this table:

-{% marginnote 'table-2-id' '*Table 2*: A table with booktabs style formatting' %}
 <div class="table-wrapper">
 <table class="booktabs">
           <thead>